cheapsk9/progress-docs/classes/Toggle.md

 Toggle () : void
 Inverts the state of the toggle.
 If the toggle is false, it will be set to true, and vice versa.
-## ⚡ Events

-Changed () : RBXScriptSignal
-Fires when the user changes the state of the toggle.
 ## 📞 Callbacks

 OnChanged: bool